Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 If your bot isn't able to use the message content intent, due to verification requirements or otherwise, bots can still read message content for direct-messages and for messages that mention the bot.

-:func:`.commands.when_mentioned` can be used to apply a mention prefix to your bot:
+Two builtin prefix callables exist that can be used to quickly apply a mention prefix to your bot:

+- :func:`.commands.when_mentioned` to match mentions exclusively
+- :func:`.commands.when_mentioned_or` to add mentions on top of other prefixes

+For example:

 .. code-block:: python